CenturyLinkCloud/PublicKB/Ecosystem Partners/upload-service-manifests-to-addon-engine.md

 }
 ```

-All of the attributes and their values returned in the provision response body are then provided to the consumer of the service instance.
+All of the attributes and their values returned in the provision response body's `config` block are then provided to the consumer of the service instance.

 #### Deprovision API Endpoint